kriasoft/site-sdk/README.md

-# SiteSDK - Web Application Starter Kit for .NET developers
+# Web Application Starter Kit for .NET developers

 This a solution (project) template of a typical web application built on top of the following technologies: